Tokyo Narita Airport, Japan: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to find the right kind.
-Many adapters that you can buy are simply plugs and require your electronics to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most areas.
+A plug adapter that supports outlet types A and B. Make sure to pick the right type.
+The majority of adapters currently available are just plug changers and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most areas.

 What to wear/what to pack: